mohamedmohamed201295/To-Do/README.md

 3- Create a .env file and set the MONGO_URI variable equal to the DB connection string (don't forget to replace '<password>' and set your collection name between '/' and '?')
-, NODE_ENV to 'development' mode, and PORT to 3000.
+, NODE_ENV to 'development' mode, and PORT variable.
 To avoid port collisions, in the source code port value is 5000.

 4- Install dependencies by typing <kbd>npm install</kbd> in the terminal